swilliams11/apigee-hybrid-terraform/README.md

 # apigee-hybrid-terraform
 Apigee Hybrid Terraform Installation

-This Terraform script will install Apigee Hybrid into your GKE cluster as non-production.
+This Terraform script will perform the following:
+* install a non-production setup of Apigee Hybrid
+* into your GKE cluster (in Google Cloud)

 ## GKE Non-prod Installation

+### Prerequisites
+1. Install gcloud
+2. Install [Helm](https://helm.sh/docs/) version 3.10 or higher.

 ### Setup
 1. Login to GCP and set your default project.